Threatonomics

 Budget season doesn’t have to be an annual battle you barely survive.
 With the right approach and resources, you can transform it into an opportunity to strengthen your position as a trusted business partner who delivers measurable value.

 That’s why we created our budgeting toolkit for risk-first CISOs.
-It includes expert-led webinars, a budgeting guidebook with accompanying workbook, and actionable tips for how to get your budget passed–on the first try.
+It includes expert-led webinars and actionable tips for how to get your budget passed–on the first try.

 The difference between CISOs who consistently secure funding and those who struggle year after year isn’t technical expertise.
 It’s the ability to translate security investments into business value using the same language and metrics that drive all strategic decisions in your organization.